transcriptionpro/wuc-new/_people/cory-fields.md

 ---
 Cory Fields is a [Bitcoin Core](/bitcoin-core/) Developer.
 He works alongside [Gavin Andresen](/gavin-andresen/) and [Wladimir van der Laan](/wladimir-van-der-laan/) at MIT's Digital Currency Initiative.

-Previously, Cory served on the board of The XBMC Foundation and worked as a developer on XBMC.
+Previously, Fields served on the board of The XBMC Foundation and worked as a developer on XBMC.

 ## Quotes